ANewmy/RockHawk/README.md

 * node v8.4.0 or higher.

 ### After installing node:
-1. Clone repo using git on local machine.
+1. Download or Clone repo using git on local machine.
 2. Run
 ```
 npm install